Set-OutlookSignatures/Set-OutlookSignatures/docs/README.md

 ## 2.5.
 SetCurrentUserOutlookWebSignature
 Shall the script set the Outlook Web signature of the currently logged on user?

+If the parameter is set to `$true` and the current user's mailbox is not configured in any Outlook profile, the current user's mailbox is considered nevertheless.
+This way, the script can be used in environments where only Outlook Web is used.

 Default value: `$true`
 ## 2.6.
 SetCurrentUserOOFMessage
 Shall the script set the Out of Office (OOF) auto reply message of the currently logged on user?

+If the parameter is set to `$true` and the current user's mailbox is not configured in any Outlook profile, the current user's mailbox is considered nevertheless.
+This way, the script can be used in environments where only Outlook Web is used.

 Default value: `$true`
 ## 2.7.
 OOFTemplatePath